-If relevant to the resources provided, describe how the Awardee will be compliant with the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR).
+Include a risk assessment matrix and the strategy for mitigating each risk.
+Relevant to the resources to be provided, describe how the Awardee will be compliant with the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR).
 If ITAR and EAR are not applicable, then indicate as such.